drand/drand/README.md

 # Drand - A Distributed Randomness Beacon Daemon
 Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in [Golang](https://golang.org/).
-Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiasable, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.
+Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiased, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.
 Drand nodes can also serve locally-generated private randomness to clients.